lj-ditrapani/SWE430/markdown/syllabus.markdown

 1. Course director
 2. SPDP Program Director
-3. AFIT School of Systems and Logistics Dean
+3. Department Head
-4. AFIT Vice Commandant
+4. AFIT School of Systems and Logistics Dean
-5. AFIT Chancellor and President (decisions made at this level are final)
+5. AFIT Director and Chancellor (decisions made at this level are final)